 PhD student Nadeem Gire was handed the Research Student of the Year prize at the 2015 North West Coast Research and Innovation Awards.
 Read more.

 ECU’s Athena SWAN Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.

 In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

 The approach of the Faculty is to engage with the local community and bring the community into the University to capitalise on each other’s strengths and expertise.
 Many staff have specialist and advanced practitioner qualifications and experience.
 Some staff hold part-time or honorary lecturer posts within local health and social care organisations.
 There are several lecturer practitioners employed in partner organisations, teaching within our programmes.

-The Faculty has a number of Honorary Fellows, drawn from healthcare provider and sports agencies and organisations, who contribute to development and delivery of programmes and contribute to research.
+The Faculty has a number of Honorary Fellows, drawn from health and social care provider organisations and sports agencies, who contribute to development and delivery of programmes and contribute to research.
 The Faculty has over two hundred volunteers with personal experience as patients and carers, who contribute to the development and delivery of programmes and contribute to research projects.
 Research staff also share their methodological expertise and research findings with students.
 This combination ensures delivery of contemporary research informed teaching grounded in real world experience.